Journey to an uncluttered mind: my digital Feng Shui system.

-6. Remove myself from unnecessary social media and platforms — so far I’ve only been able to eradicate Pinterest and Trello.
+6. Remove myself from unnecessary social media and platforms — so far I’ve only been able to eradicate Pinterest [ED: Scratch that, I opened it up again.
+Damn food blog recipes!].
 If Facebook is a basic standard, Twitter and Medium are my happy places.
 Any ideas of what to toss out next?

 7. Delete Content apps from my phone.
-If I follow them on Twitter, I don’t really need the app as well (Except for Medium — I’d rather wake-up and peek at a top story than mindlessly scroll Facebook).
+If I follow them on Twitter, I don’t really need the app as well (Except for Medium — I’d rather wake-up and peek at a top story than mindlessly scroll Facebook or Flipboard).

-8. Trust the right content and stories will surface and find me.
+8. Trust the right content and stories will surface and find me — this is best part really; because somehow the things I need to read just do.
 And when in doubt, switch-off, log-off and slowly step awaaay from the gadgets.
 Pick up a real book and relaxxx.